-- (1) A candidate is required to submit his/her log book and posting reports for the respective period of study not later than 4 weeks prior to the Part I Examination.
-A candidate is also required to submit a family case study not later than 4 week prior to the Part I Theory Examination. - (2) A candidate is required to submit his/her log book and posting reports for the respective period of study before the Part II Examination. - (3) A candidate is required to submit his/her posting reports, family case studies, a practice diary and research report for the respective period of study not later than one month before the Final Examination.
+- (1) A candidate is required to submit his/her training portfolio for the respective period of study not later than four (4) weeks prior to the Part I Examination.
+A candidate is also required to submit a family case study not later than 4 weeks prior to the Part I Theory Examination. - (2) A candidate is required to submit his/her training portfolio for the respective period of study before the Part II Examination. - A candidate is required to submit his/her training portfolio, family case studies, a practice diary and research report for the respective period of study not later than one (1) month before the Part III Examination.